-Maintenance fee payments must include both the patent number and corresponding application number.
-For a reissue patent number, the application number required is the reissue application number.
-Fees are subject to change.
-The current fee amounts are available on the USPTO fee schedule.
+You must include both the patent number and corresponding application number with your maintenance fee payment.
+For a reissue patent number, include the reissue application number.

 Please use one of the following four options: